wilsonge/fof/docs/manual/en-US/chapters/comments/comments.md

 FOFDispatcher::getTmpInstance('com_reviews', 'comment', array())->dispatch();
 ```

 Note back in section 3.3 we needed to inject the restaurant that we wanted to see.
 And you can see this has taken place in the ```$inputvars``` variable, which is then injected into the Dispatcher.
+We can then retrieve this anywhere in the Controller, Model or View.
+Indeed note that the id of the restaurant we are viewing comes out the ```$config``` variable set for the restaurant view!